philgyford/col-scraper/README.md

-# City of London members data scraper
+# City of London councillors data scraper

 There are currently two scripts here: